Three steps from racism to genocide

-The Camp des Milles is the only French internment and deportation camp still intact.
-Through a rich and compelling collection of displays, audiovisual pieces and illustrations, the 15000 m2 museography presents the complex history of the Camp des Milles, of the men, women and children who were interned there between 1939 and 1942, and of those who were deported to Auschwitz Birkenau in August and September 1942.
+The Camp des Milles is the only European internment and deportation camp still intact.
+Through a rich and compelling collection of displays, audiovisual pieces and illustrations, the 15000 m2 museography presents the complex history of the Camp des Milles, of the men, women and children who were interned there between 1939 and 1942, among them 2,000 Jews who were deported to Auschwitz-Birkenau.

 The Camp des Milles Memorial Site intends to be a relevant link between the past and the present.
 Indeed to-day and to-morrow depend widely on people ability to understand on the one hand how the Holocaust happened and how similar human mechanisms may lead again to the worst, on the other hand how people are able to resist such dangerous spirals.